 Property held in joint tenancy, tenancy by the entirety, or community property with right of survivorship automatically passes to the survivor when one of the original owners dies.
 Real estate, bank accounts, vehicles, and investments can all pass this way.
 No probate is necessary to transfer ownership of the property.
 But, even though the survivor automatically owns the property, the world has no way of knowing that until the survivor "clears title" to the property.
 Generally, all the surviving owner needs to do to clear title is fill out some simple documents and submit them to the proper office or agency.

 If you're an executor appointed in a will, then technically joint tenancy property does not come under your authority.
-The property is not governed by the will, and it's not part of the deceased person's probate estate.
+The property is not governed by the will, and it will not need to go through probate.
 But, as a practical matter, you might be an executor and a surviving joint tenant.
 So you may need to clear title to joint tenancy property yourself -- or help a relative do it.

 Laws affecting real estate are always set by the state in which the real estate is located.
 To transfer jointly owned real estate to the surviving co-owner, you'll have to find out the exact procedure for your locality.
 The general idea is the same everywhere, however.
 You need to put a document on file in the local public land records, showing that one joint owner has died and that the surviving co-owner is now the sole owner of the property.
 (To learn more about how joint ownership of real estate works, see Nolo's article Joint Property and Concurrent Ownership).